 DIY Built-in Bunk Beds with Stairs

-DIY built-in bunk beds with stairs are the perfect addition to our twin boys’ room!
-Lots of storage, shiplap, dimmable lights, and more.
+DIY built-in bunk beds with stairs are the perfect addition to our twin boys’ room, featuring plenty of storage, shiplap accents, and dimmable lights for bedtime reading.

 Built-in shelves were also a part of my vision, so they’d have a place for books, sports stuff, and any other treasures they wanted to display.
 I also made sure we had more than one outlet in strategic spots (where they couldn’t be seen).